onkoe/max6675-hal/README.md

 [<img alt="GitHub badge" src="https://img.shields.io/badge/github-onkoe/max6675--hal-6e5494">](https://github.com/onkoe/max6675-hal)
 [<img alt="GitHub Actions badge" src="https://img.shields.io/github/actions/workflow/status/onkoe/max6675-hal/ci.yml?branch=main">](https://github.com/onkoe/max6675-hal/actions)

-An `embedded-hal` driver for the MAX6675 digital thermocouple converter.

 ## Usage

 This example code will change depending on which HAL device driver you're using.
 An `arduino-hal` project's SPI isn't like that of an `esp32-hal` project.

-However, you only have to focus on two parts:
+However, you only need to focus on your device's SPI implementation!

-1. A CS (chip select) pin as an `OutputPin`
-2. Some SPI representation that doesn't exclusively own the CS pin (I'm looking at you, `linux-embedded-hal`!)
+(thanks, `embedded-hal` 1.0 ☺️)

 Your SPI settings should use MSB (most significant bit) first, target a clock speed of at least 4mhz, and utilize SPI Mode 1.

-After both are good, pass them into the `Max6675::new(spi, chip_select)` constructor.
-Ta-da!
-Your MAX6675 gets put to good use.

 ```rust
 // first, define what pins you're connecting to